Ultraplot/ultraplot/docs/usage.rst

   and :ref:`merge <ug_cmaps_merge>` existing colormaps and color cycles.
 It can also :ref:`make new colormaps <ug_cmaps_new>` and :ref:`color cycles <ug_cycles_new>` from scratch.
-* The `~ultraplot.colors.ContinuousColormap` and
+* The :class:`~ultraplot.colors.ContinuousColormap` and
-  `~ultraplot.colors.DiscreteColormap` subclasses replace the default matplotlib colormap classes and add several methods.
+  :class:`~ultraplot.colors.DiscreteColormap` subclasses replace the default matplotlib colormap classes and add several methods.
 The new :class:`~ultraplot.colors.PerceptualColormap` class is used to make colormaps with :ref:`perceptually uniform transitions <ug_perceptual>`.